terraprompt/.github/profile/README.md

 ## Delivering AI Solutions That Drive Business Value

 Terraprompt AI is a research-driven company that transforms businesses through applied artificial intelligence.
-Led by [@dipankar](https://github.com/dipankar), a software architect and researcher based in Scotland, we bridge the gap between cutting-edge AI research and practical business applications.
+We bridge the gap between cutting-edge AI research and practical business applications.

 ## Our Impact